kbknapp/blog-kbknapp-dev/posts/002_clap_v3_update_no_more_strings.md

 <!-- more -->

-**NOTE:** This post uses `String` heavily, however, the acutal `clap` code doesn't usually deal in `String`s per se.
+**NOTE:** This post uses `String` heavily, however, the actual `clap` code doesn't usually deal in `String`s per se.
 Usually `&str` to keep from allocating more than absolutely required.
 But for simplicity sake, I'll be using `String` the majority of the time in this post.

 # Issue: Removing Strings